 Gender balance is a relationship issue before a workplace one

 Research from JUMP and Axiom consulting, which bears out my on anecdotal observations, that very often these traditional gender expectations return when men hit their early to mid 30s, when they become openly resistant to gender equality in the workplace.
-In Belgium women spend 10 hours a week-long than the men on unpaid work of household chores and childcare.
+In Belgium women spend 10 hours a week longer than the men on unpaid work of household chores and childcare.
 That is a whopping 3 weeks a year!
 In many homes women assume 80% of household responsibilities.
 It is true that the number of house worked by men increased during the pandemic During the pandemic the number of hours on childcare and household responsibilities tripled for women.
 Let that sink in.
 No wonder they left the workforce in droves.

 Re-defining parenting expectations